The English "or else", the linguistic equivalent of raising one brow menacingly while slowly unsheathing a sabre.

 Let's have a stroll a bit.

 The capacitor was not conceived as "two plates and a dielectric".
-That's the modern autopsy report.
+That's the modern construction.
 Originally, it was a vessel.
-The Leyden jar was literally described as containing the electrical spirit.
+The jar was literally described as containing the electrical spirit.
 Glass as the separator, metal as the gates.
 Charge in, charge held, charge released.
 A spirit condensed, held in check, waiting for release.

 That insulating layer (the dialectric) is exactly the gatekeeper.
 It allows influence but forbids passage.
 Fields pass.
 Matter does not.
 That's not engineering poetry — that's the actual behaviour.